-Asset management has been widely accepted by central and local government as a means to deliver a more efficient and effective approach to the management of highway infrastructure assets through longer term planning using better risk management and allocation of resources.
-It also supports the case for greater funding and better communication with stakeholders, facilitating a greater understanding of the contribution highway infrastructure assets make to economic growth and the needs of local communities.
+Asset management has been widely accepted by central and local government as a means to deliver a more efficient and effective approach to the management of Highway Assets through longer term planning using better risk management and allocation of resources.
+It also supports the case for greater funding and better communication with stakeholders, facilitating a greater understanding of the contribution Highway Assets make to economic growth and the needs of local communities.